 How Do You Break A Hitting Slump?

-Never let a score slump get you down.
+Never let a scoring slump get you down.
 Be consistent and keep your confidence!
 Remain calm and ignore the past – only focus on the ball and the future.